 Music Hours are student recitals led by each Department Chairperson.
 Music Hours provide an opportunity for students to try out new pieces, polish old ones and prepare for upcoming recitals and concerts in a relaxed, informal, supportive and nurturing environment.
 Students are expected to attend Music Hours to perform, as well as learn how to become good audience members.

-Music Hours take place on Saturday afternoons for both string and piano students; on Monday evenings for woodwind, brass and percussion students; and at varying days and times for the guitar department and voice department.
+Music Hours take place on Saturday afternoons for both string and piano students; on Monday evenings for woodwind, brass and percussion students; and on Thursday evenings for the guitar department and voice department.

-Each department gives recitals throughout the year to showcase students who have made significant progress.
+Presented throughout the school year to showcase students who have made significant progress.
 Students are recommended to perform at a Department Recital by their instructor.
-Department Chairperson approval is required.